 Yammer’s biggest rule of thumb is 2 to 10 people, 2 to 10 weeks – which means they generally don’t do projects that are larger or more complicated.
 There is a non-linear relationship between the complexity of a project and the wrap-up integration phase at the end.
 If you go anywhere beyond ten weeks, the percentage of time in the wrap-up phase becomes disproportionate. - First Round Capital

 This sounds like it’s aligned with the general rules of dealing with complexity, developed by Dave Snowden.
 Each project at Yammer is a probe.
 It’s also small enough so that the potential ROI does not drive the company off the rails.
 A small project failure is much easier to deal with than a large one.
-Yammer understands that working in a hyper-connected economy makes formal and complex work less predictable, so project cycles are kept short.
+Yammer understands that working in a hyper-connected economy makes complex work less predictable, so project cycles are kept short.
 As Gale goes on to explain:

 I don’t think you should be building a product.
 I think you should be building an organization that builds a product.